Disabled Veterans Standard Exemption

 • Have at least a 30% service-connected disability certified by the U.S. Department of Veterans Affairs.

-• The surviving spouse of a disabled veteran can continue to receive this exemption on the property, or transfer the exemption to a new primary residence (only 1 transfer allowed, and previous property must be sold first) if the following conditions are met: - Must not be remarried; - Must own and occupy the property during the assessment year; - Have a total EAV of less than $250,000 for the primary residence.
+• The surviving spouse of a disabled veteran can continue to receive this exemption on the property, or transfer the exemption to a new primary residence (only 1 transfer allowed, and previous property must be sold first) if the following conditions are met: - Must not be remarried; - Must own and occupy the property during the assessment year.

 Apply for the exemption at the Chief County Assessors Office, or download the application (PDF).